-- 2. The commands supported by the gauge will be available.
-Select the appropriate command from the list. - 3.
+- 2. Select the appropriate command from the list. - 3.
 Set any required parameters and click the button to send the command.
 Information regarding the progress of the gauge's operation will be reported via the panel at the bottom of the window.